-With some practical value for use-cases with append-only data It preserves all history without the option to discard old events
+With some practical value for use-cases with append-only data It preserves all history without the option to discard old events Turnstile Model: The j{th} update (k, c[j]), can be either positive or negative.
 Events can be continuously inserted and deleted from the stream.

-- It can model fully dynamic situations: - Monitoring active IP network connections is a Turnstile stream, as at any point in the stream.
+It can model fully dynamic situations:

+Monitoring active IP network connections is a Turnstile stream, as connections can be initiated or terminated between any pair of addresses at any point in the stream.